francoreynos/francoreynos/README.md

 # Franco Reynoso
 ## About me
 Hi!
-Welcome to my page, I'm a web developer currently working for a company called SanityCare.
+Welcome to my page, I'm a web developer currently working for a company called Pimo Media.
 I'm studying web programming at the National University of La Matanza - Buenos Aires (about to graduate).

 ### I've developed projects using different technologies: